 - A primary appraisal or prior selection will then be made.
 At least two members of the Editorial Board will verify that the manuscript meets the subject criteria and the general quality requirements of the magazine.
 However, if one of these appraisals is positive, the article will be submitted for an external assessment.
 Work with content outside the sphere of sociology, political science or related social sciences shall be excluded, as well as work lacking the structure of an academic text.
 Authors of papers that do not pass the selection filter will receive notification and the reasons for the decision.

 - Review by external evaluators: each article or research note that passes preselection shall be sent to two specialists who are external to the Editorial Board and the Sociological Research Centre (CIS) for anonymous evaluation.
 These evaluators shall issue a report based on the scientific quality of the manuscript and its suitability for publishing or not, which shall be taken into consideration by the Board.
 The evaluators shall have four weeks to submit their reports, which must be respectful and constructive.

-- The external evaluator reports shall be sent to the authors along with justified communication of the final decision, which shall be issued by the Editorial Board.
+- The external assessors' reviews will be sent to authors with the final decision, which is the responsibility of the Editorial Board.

 - Editorial Board plenary sessions will be held at least four times a year, and the minimum valid attendance is half plus one of its members.

 - Based on the external evaluations of each manuscript, the Editorial Board may take four types of decision:

 a) Publishable with minor amendments: The manuscript will be published directly or after making minor improvements.